lrecknagel/presentation_lighthouse/PITCHME.md

       - Web best practices
       - Performance metrics
       - Accessebility
-      - SEO metrics (landed Aug 2017 in Extention)
+      - SEO metrics
 - Merged into Chrome DevTools also in 2017
 - Made available as nodejs module!

 Note:
+current is 2.7 (Jan 2018)

 PWA checklist, is my webpage app like?

 Interesting part => nodejs module

 Extensibility, bind to own test runners (travis ...), etc

+(SEO Aug 2017 in Extention, Jan 2018 in Chrome DevTools)

 ---